Dos & Don'ts of Drain CleaningFriday, July 10, 2020

 Do: Use a Licensed Plumber for Best Practices

 As with most trade work, accidents occur just as often in a plumbing business.
 A certified plumber will know about the potential hazards, and the plumbers at Bison know how to best work with such hazards.
 A badly trained plumber or a neighbor who does plumbing on the side will be lacking this expertise.
 The best ways to be able to stay safe are using the correct tools, be familiar with surroundings, fix leaks in home plumbing, and determine if there are other potential hazards.
 Homeowners risk personal injury, as well as a significantly larger bill down the line, should any plumbing job go wrong.

 We have a 30-day guaranteed warranty.
 We offer a 30-day warranty with all standard drain cleaning.
 Where we cannot offer a warranty due to the outstanding condition of the system, we will provide you with a written explanation and proposal for what is needed.

-When Bison Plumbing is on the job you can be rest assured that your job will be done right, on time and for a fair price.
-We do everything from drain snaking and drain repairs, sewer line replacement and sewer repairs, rooter work and more local plumbing services.
+When Bison Plumbing is on the job you can rest assured that your job will be done right, on time, and for a fair price.
+We do everything from drain snaking and drain repairs, sewer line replacement and sewer repairs, rooter work, and more local plumbing services.

 With your help and a little hard work, we can help keep our systems and infrastructures operating efficiently for generations to come.
-Give us call today at (586) 204-8679 or fill out our contact form for more information!
+Give us a call today at (586) 335-2238 or fill out our contact form for more information!